Dynamic Origin-Destination Matrix Prediction with Line Graph Neural Networks and Kalman Filter: Literature Review

 Advanced models take spatial and temporal effects into consideration.
 For the spatial part, the key problem is the mapping from O-D flows to link flows.
-Assignment matrices are often used to represent this relationship.
+Assignment matrices are usually used to represent this relationship.
 There are two steps from O-D flows to link flows.
 The first step is the mapping from O-D flows to path flows.
-We need to consider route choice behaviors in this step.
+Route choice behaviors are considered in this stage.
 The second step is from path flows to link flows.
-If the path is not congested, the mapping of path to link flows is given by a link-path incidence matrix.
-In general transportation networks with congestion, User Equilibrium (UE) is often used to characterize route choice behaviors.
-The bi-level O-D estimation method incorporates the UE assumption \cite{yang1995heuristic}.
-The upper level is to minimize the difference between estimated and observed flows.
-The lower level is to determine a flow pattern that satisfies user equilibrium conditions.
+When the path is not congested, the mapping of path flows to link flows is given by a link-path incidence matrix.
+In general transportation networks with congestion, User Equilibrium (UE) is usually used to characterize route choice behaviors.
+The bi-level O-D estimation method incorporates the UE assumption \cite{yang1995heuristic, maher2001bi}.
+The upper level is to minimize the difference between estimated and observed flows, and the lower level is to determine a flow pattern that satisfies user equilibrium conditions.
 Another method that incorporates UE is the Path Flow Estimator (PFE) \cite{sherali1994linear, sherali2001estimation}.
 The object of PFE is to find the optimized path flows.
 The estimated O-D flows are calculated by adding up flows on all paths connecting respective O-D pair.
 For the temporal part, Okutani \cite{okutani1987kalman} and Ashok and Ben-Akiva \cite{ashok2002estimation} used Kalman filter to represent the dynamic transition between consequent O-D flows.
 The transition equation uses an auto-regressive model to predict future O-D flows based on prior ones.
-The measurement equation denotes the relationship between O-D and link flows to capture the topology of transportation networks.
+The measurement equation denotes the relationship between O-D flows and link flows to capture the topology of transportation networks.
 In this paper, we use Kalman filter as a benchmark to compare the performance of our proposed approach.